navjack/CiemnaStronaRemake/readme.md

 * Savegame Editing Research - TangoBunny
 * Moral Support - TrackZero_

+#### oh boy

+I guess I should let it be known that NavJack hasn't actually BEATEN the game himself yet.
+He's watched others do it.
+Heck, my brain can't even remember things well enough to actually claim to have any sort of intimate knowledge of the game.
+I know this game is important and deserves a working copy to exist in the world.
+I’m hoping to get most of the legwork done in setting up this project so those smarter than me can go in and actually code it competently.
+My ADHD for certain means that this project will get **very close** to being finished and I’ll have to hand over ownership to someone else for them to finish it.

 # What?

 Ciemna Strona is a Polish developed point and click adventure game for the Amiga computer system in 1997 by: